Frequently Asked Questions | Denney Family Therapy

 Do you take insurance?

-I’m considered an out-of-network provider, which means I don’t bill insurance directly.
-However, I can provide you with a superbill that you can submit to your insurance company for possible reimbursement.
-I’m happy to walk you through that process.
+We are considered out-of-network providers, which means we don’t bill insurance directly.
+However, we can provide you with a superbill that you can submit to your insurance company for possible reimbursement.
+We are happy to walk you through that process.

 What if I don’t know how to talk about what I’m going through?

 You’re not alone in that.
-A big part of my job is helping you put words to the things that feel tangled or overwhelming.
-You don’t need to have the right language to start—we’ll figure it out together.
+A big part of our job is helping you put words to the things that feel tangled or overwhelming.
+You don’t need to have the right language to start; we’ll figure it out together.

 Is everything we talk about confidential?